Our guide will help you choose a martial art that’s right for you.

 Simultaneous defence and attack is a key feature of the Wing Chun system.
 For example, a Wing Chun practitioner may block a punch with a Pak Sao (‘slapping hand’) using their left hand, whilst also delivering a palm strike to the attacker’s neck using their right hand.

 The ‘Wooden Dummy’ or ‘Wooden Man’ is essential for Wing Chun training and conditioning.
-We recommend the SMAI Freestanding Kung Fu Dummy, which is crafted from high quality rosewood.

 Some schools will also teach weapons techniques, such as the use of butterfly swords.